 Go to Reviews.org US Edition

-How to switch mobile carriers and keep your number
+How to switch mobile phone providers (and keep your number)

 One of the best things about the Australian mobile market is the sheer amount of choice we have.
 There are currently about 30 mobile carriers to choose from, each with a slightly different take on what makes a great value phone plan.